wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ## Todo

 🚧working on
+- auto start dagster in codespace and popup webserver but also want evidence-dev to also pop up?
 - failing partitions when nothing returned by df
 - dagster auto start container
 - duckdb_pandas_io_manager is legacy and should be replaced by  DuckDBPandasIOManager but currently getting duckdb locks so trying to figure out what caused this